tvalavadzeanaQA/Manual-QA-Portfolio/README.md

 # Hello, I’m Ana!

-**A Junior Manual QA** Tester with dedicated experience in web, mobile, and API testing.
+**A Manual QA** Tester with dedicated experience in web, mobile, API and automation testing.

-Currently, I work **full-time as a Junior Manual QA Tester** at the US-based company **Origins AI**, where I contribute to product quality through rigorous **Smoke, Regression, and Functional testing**.
+Currently, I work **full-time as a Manual QA Tester** at the US-based company **ForEDU.ai**, where I contribute to product quality through rigorous **Smoke, Regression, Functional, UX and basic Automation testing**.
 My main focus is on comprehensive **End-to-End and Frontend Functional testing,** which includes writing detailed Test Cases, Scenarios, and Checklists, validating critical User Flows, and ensuring UI integrity.
 I actively collaborate with developers in an Agile/Scrum environment and specialise in utilising Jira/Xray integration for test management, specifically for creating and managing daily runs of critical Smoke Test Sets and diagnosing/resolving technical issues within testing tools.

 My experience as a **QA Trainee at GenofIT** also includes backend data validation using **SQL, API testing with Postman**, and a unique focus on usability and user experience (UX/UI Design course background), allowing me to evaluate interfaces from both a functional and user-centred perspective.
 I am committed to continuous learning, attention to detail, and maintaining a high standard of product quality.